Breakfast daily, 6 lunches, 11 three-course dinners including a farewell dinner in Vancouver

 Today is free to explore all that Whistler has to offer.
 You might enjoy a trip on Whistler’s Peak2Peak Gondola, connecting Whistler and Blackcomb Mountains.
-Enjoy spectacular scenery and incredible photo opportunities as you travel via the longest unsupported gondola span in the world.
+Enjoy spectacular scenery and incredible photo opportunities by exploring the village on foot, including a walk to beautiful Alta Lake.
 Other options include a walk in the tree tops, a sightseeing excursion by air, shopping in the village, or just relaxing at your resort.

 This morning, enjoy a visit and private breakfast at the SQUAMISH LIL’WAT CULTURAL CENTRE, dedicated to the history and culture of the First Nations people.
 Then, journey north through the heart of the magnificent Cariboo region.
 Spectacular scenery abounds as you pass by rolling hills, deeply incised rivers, and sparkling lakes.
-Afternoon arrival in Sun Peaks, with the balance of the day at leisure.
-You may take advantage of an optional canoe trip on Lake McGillivray, where, surrounded by beautiful scenery, you learn about Canada’s fur trade.
-NOTE:Operation of the canoe trip is subject to favorable weather conditions.
+Afternoon arrival in Kamloops, with the balance of the day at leisure.

-This morning, travel through Jasper National Park on Icefields Parkway to the 1,200-foot-thick Columbia Icefield for a thrilling ICE EXPLORER RIDE.
-Climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers, then scale Bow Pass for splendid views of Peyto Lake.
+This morning, continue through Jasper National Park on Icefields Parkway to the 750-foot-thick Columbia Icefield for a thrilling ICE EXPLORER RIDE.
+This once in a lifetime experience allows for free time to walk on the Athabasca Glacier and even sample pure fresh glacial water.
+Later, climb Sunwapta Pass to savor stunning vistas of alpine meadows, waterfalls, and massive glaciers, then scale Bow Pass for splendid views.
 Next, stop at Lake Louise, whose green-blue waters form a perfect mirror reflection of Mount Victoria.
 Continue into BANFF NATIONAL PARK.

 Breakfast this morning is served on top of Sulphur Mountain.
 Take a scenic ride on the BANFF GONDOLA to the top of the mountain and then enjoy spectacular views of the valley below as you savor a flavorful meal.
-Additional sightseeing in Banff includes a visit to Bow Falls and the Hoodoos.
+Additional sightseeing in Banff includes a visit to Bow Falls, where you can walk the path along the river to take in the nature and scenery.
 The balance of the day is at leisure.
 Consider an optional helicopter flightseeing trip for a bird’s-eye view of the Rockies.
-Enjoy dinner at a local restaurant this evening.
+Tonight, enjoy dinner at a local restaurant.

 This morning, depart Banff and scale Kicking Horse Pass across the Continental Divide into British Columbia and Yoho National Park.
 Next, enjoy panoramic vistas of peaks exceeding 10,000 feet on Rogers Pass at the summit in Canada’s Glacier National Park.
 Descend into the agricultural region of the Okanagan Valley to the resort city of Kelowna.
-A special evening is in store for you with a tour and dinner at SUMMERHILL PYRAMID WINERY, producing some of the best wine in British Columbia.
+Tonight, why not enjoy a wine tasting or dinner at one of Kelowna’s many lakeside cafes?